 Organizations want to keep these files secure, only allowing access to those who need it.
 To both know and demonstrate that this is the case (think compliance) requires visibility into who has access, who is using access, and what actions are being taken upon the files.

 1. File share auditing is more than just information

-It’s important to remember, Microsoft didn’t design Event Viewer to be an auditing solution; it was designed to simply provide IT pros a centralized application in which to view event data.
+Remember, Microsoft didn’t design Event Viewer to be an auditing solution.
+Actually, they designed it to simply provide IT pros with a centralized application in which to view event data.
 So, in a scenario where a given file server needs to be audited, there are a few shortcomings.

-To find out something as simple as “Who accessed your protected files today and what did they do?” requires much more work than just skimming through the event log data; it requires meticulous research into specific field values within multiple log entries, all to “puzzle piece” your way to a potential answer.
+It's complicated to figure out something as simple as “Who accessed your protected files today and what did they do?”
+Answering that question means more work than just skimming through the event log data.
+You have to do meticulous research into specific field values within multiple log entries, all to “puzzle piece” your way to a potential answer.
 It’s time-consuming and overwhelming.
 File auditing should be more than just about information.
 Look for intelligence and insight.